 Every time he comes out with a new review, I get excited to find out what recently released game he’s thrashing next and why the AAA market is consistently failing to meet expectations.
 And while I don’t agree with all of his opinions, what I enjoy the most about them is that whatever he complains about is usually spot on whilst also sometimes being complaints you rarely see in most reviews.
 Like how tedious the school sections in Fire Emblem: Three Houses can be.
 Or how un-fun the gameplay in NiER: Automata is compared to other Platinum Games entries.
 Or how cover-based shooting is just a boring gameplay mechanic in general.
 This is a guy who really understands game design in unique yet interesting ways, and I think the only criticism I have towards him is that his ZP-schtick hasn’t evolved much over the years.

-But yeah, Yahtzee was a legend to me back when my brother first introduced me to him in 2007 and he’s still someone I enjoy to this very day.
+He was a legend to me back when my brother first introduced me to him in 2007 and he’s still someone I enjoy to this very day.
 He’s pretty much the only honest reviewer left who keeps up with all the big releases at this point and I’ll usually trust his word over both the mainstream game reviewers and the general fandom, because he makes it clear that he’s in his own world when playing games.
-I think anyone who can do that in an intelligent way deserves to stand out amongst the crowd.
+I think anyone who can do that in an intelligent way deserves to stand out amongst the crowd, and I hope he continues to stand out for as long as he can.

 Another non-surprise if you keep up with me regularly.
 This guy had such a huge impact on me when I discovered him about three years ago.
 I came across Nico around the time the Danganronpa 3 anime was airing and a lot of people in various forums recommended that anybody wanting to get into the series watch his Let’s Plays of them.
 So I watched his LP of the first Danganronpa and have been subscribed to him ever since.